bndtools/bnd/docs/_chapters/300-launching.md

 ## Embedded Activators

 The launcher supports _embedded activators_.
 These are like normal Bundle Actviator classes but are instead found on the `-runpath`.
 Any bundle that has the header `Embedded-Activator` will be started.
-The start can happen at 3 points: Before any bundle is installed, after all bundles are installed and after all bundles are started.
-The default is after all bundles are started.
-To configure the starting point add a static or instance field called `IMMEDIATE` of type String and set one of the following values: `AFTER_FRAMEWORK_INIT` or `BEFORE_BUNDLES_START`.
-Any other value will result in the default start after all bundles are started.

-Until recently only before and after bundle start was support.
-This was determined by looking for a static boolean field `IMMEDIATE`.
-This is still supported and `true` corresponds to the String `BEFORE_BUNDLES_START`. `false` trigger a start after all bundles are started.
+The start can happen at 3 points that are identified with a static field in the Embedded Activator class.
+This field is called `IMMEDIATE`.
+For example:

+    public class MyEmbeddedActivator implements BundleActivator {
+        public static String IMMEDIATE = "AFTER_FRAMEWORK_INIT";
+        ...
+    }

+The `IMMEDIATE` field can have the following values:

+* `"AFTER_FRAMEWORK_INIT"` –  The Embedded Activator is called after the Framework is initialized but before the framework is started.
+This means that no bundles are started yet.
+*  `"BEFORE_BUNDLES_START"` – The Embedded Activator is called after the framework has been started but before the bundles are explicitly started _by the launcher_.
+This will always happening in start level 1.
+If the framework was started from an existing configuration then any bundles in start level 1 that were persistently started will therefore have been started before the Embedded Activator is started.
+The launcher starts bundles persistently so if the same configuration is restarted they will be started after the framework is started.
+* `"AFTER_BUNDLES_START"` – Will start the Embedded Activators _after_ all bundles have been persistently started.
+Since this happens at start level 1, some bundles in higher start levels will not be active.

+The reason strings are used is to not require the need for extraneous types on the executable's class path.
+If a string in `IMMEDIATE` is used that is not part of the previous one then a message must be logged.
+The behavior will then be `"AFTER_BUNDLES_START"`.
+Other strings are reserved for future extensions.

+For example:

     public class MyActivator implements BundleActivator {
         public static String IMMEDIATE = "BEFORE_BUNDLES_START";